octopusthink/nautilus/src/components/Heading/README.md

 ## Accessibility

-Whilst it's generally good practise for the visual hierarchy of the heading to match the semantic hierarchy of the content structure, this won't always be the case.
 For accessibility reasons, it's important that `<h>` tags follow proper semantic order.

 - Never skip a heading level (ie, going from `<h2>` to `<h4>`).
 - Don't traverse heading levels (ie, nesting an `<h2>` under an `<h4>`).
 Headings should be used sequentially to provide further separation inside an existing section.